2020 Toronto – Sessions and Schedule

 Bruce Linton is already a de facto cannabis industry hall of famer for founding the giant Canopy Growth Corp.
 But the company’s erstwhile Chairman, CEO and Founder is looking to write the next chapter in marijuana’s global revolution.
 Bruce will do a sit-down interview with Tony Chapman that will analyze what the industry is doing wrong (courting big-money backers with get-rich-quick attitudes) and what they could be doing right (giving employees a bigger stake in the pioneering enterprise they’re helping build).
 And he might even let slip some details of his next-big-thing.

 In the fast-evolving and highly-regulated cannabis industry, your point of sale needs to perform beyond the functions of a typical cash register.
 A customer transaction is the culmination of all your hard work and investments in marketing, branding, production and merchandising!
-Please join xx from Cova Software to explore the most critical considerations for the heart of your retail operations:
+Please join Nicole from Cova Software to explore the most critical considerations for the heart of your retail operations:

 1. Design - your brand, customer flow, inventory flow, and interfaces